MGurbisz/CIF2Dist/README.md

 CIF2Dist --help
 ```
 If the CIF2Dist command is not found, you may need to add Python's Scripts Folder to your Path:
+For Windows, search for 'Environment Variables' and open 'Edit the system environment variables'.
+There open 'Environment Variables'.
+Under 'User Variables' find Path and click Edit.
+Select 'New' and add this:
 ```
 %LOCALAPPDATA%\Packages\PythonSoftwareFoundation.Python.3.12_qbz5n2kfra8p0\LocalCache\local-packages\Python312\Scripts
 ```